ghomem/viraly/README.md

 * the simulation includes two phases:  **\[ 0, tint \[** with parameters (h,p) and **\[ tint, tmax \[**  with parameters (h1,p1)
 * if tint == tmax the simulation reduces to a single phase with parameters (h,p)
 * if progressive == True the transition between phases is done using a linear variation (h,p) -> (h1,p1)
-* the Basic Reproduction Number is given by hpT
+* the Basic Reproduction Number (R0) is given by hpT
+* for model 3 the infections remain constant if hp = 1/T and decrease to zero if hp < 1/T
+* for model 4 hp needs to be slightly lower for the situations above to occur

 **Examples:**
 ```